pulkit697/NewsGenie/README.md

-#NewsApp
+# NewsApp

-This is a react app which fetches news data from API and displays it.
+This is a react app which fetches news data via an API from https://newsapi.org/ and displays it.